ATTENTION: The application period begins January 21st and ends February 18th.

 Eligibility: Fellowship funds can be used to recruit international as well as domestic students.
 The students nominated must plan to embark on a course of study and research in the field of African Studies.
 Funds will be awarded only if students have been accepted to the University of Michigan graduate program and if there is an offer of departmental/program support and a pledge of departmental resources.

-Funding: Two fellowships (the African Initiatives and SAIO fellowship) are granted to one incoming graduate student to fund the first year of graduate work.
+Funding: Depending on funding, two fellowships (the African Initiatives and SAIO fellowship) are granted to one incoming Ph.D. student to fund the first year of graduate work.

 Selection Criteria: The DAAS Fellowships Committee will review nominations for the African Initiatives and SAIO Fellowships.
 The committee is composed of DAAS faculty members.
 The fellowship committee makes recommendations to the Chair of DAAS, who has final approval.